NotReeceHarris/AsciiTerrainGeneration/README.md

 ---

-> On the journey of expanding my knowledge, I decided to create a noise map algorithm in every language possible.
-The reason I chose to make a noise map algorithm is that it's not a very common algorithm however it is a core algorithm for a lot of uses for example games.
+> On the journey of expanding my knowledge, I decided to create procedural topography generation algorithms in every language possible.
+Topography generation is a very common algorithm however it is a core element for a lot of data analytic and game map generation.

 ```ascii
 ┌────────────────────────────────────┐